-Example: John Doe's statement into Spanish - \$100 John Doe's statement into Chinese - \$85 www.fredbusinessman.com /s/
+Example: John Doe's statement into Spanish - \$100 John Doe's statement into Chinese - \$85

 7. In our Example, the printing cost for each of the five candidates was \$240.33, and John Doe's total cost was \$425.33.
-However, if only one candidate chooses to file a candidate statement, the candidate will have to pay for the whole page instead of splitting it with others.
+However, if only one candidate chooses to file a candidate statement, the cost will increase as they will have to pay for the whole page instead of splitting it with others.